What to do see and drink in Portugal

 The five common denominators among all of my friends’ accounts are these:

 • Accessibility: Portugal is a very accessible country; with good public transportation and easy to navigate by car.
-Roughly a two hour drive east to west, and a day’s drive north to south, one could easily see the all the main parts of the country during a week long vacation.
+Roughly a two-hour drive east to west, and a day’s drive north to south, one could easily see all the main parts of the country during a week-long vacation.

 • Affordability: Compared to other European destinations, Portugal is quite affordable.
 Meals and wine top the list.
 Dinner for two with a bottle of wine can be less than what you’d pay for one person in other countries.

 • Seafood: Oh, the seafood!
-Octopus, shrimp, cod, sardines (not the canned kind, but fresh caught sardines) are plentiful and delicious.
+Octopus, shrimp, cod, and sardines (not the canned kind, but freshly caught sardines) are plentiful and delicious.

 • Lisbon: The capital city is beautiful and cosmopolitan, with plenty to see and do.
 Easy to navigate on foot or by tram, Lisbon is a must-see city.
 Each of my friends said Lisbon reminded them of San Francisco on a smaller scale, right down to the Ponte 25 de Abril; the near identical twin to the Golden Gate Bridge.
 If you like San Francisco, you’ll love Lisbon!